Leisure, Culture and Tourism - privacy notice

 How is your information used?

-In accordance with our contractual obligations and legitimate interests we may use your information to:
+In accordance with our contractual obligations and legitimate interests or consent as and when required; we may use your information to:

 In accordance with our legitimate business interests we will: